Spider Mites on Alocasia: Protecting Large Leaves from Warm, Dry Conditions

 Low humidity and warm conditions — the same environment that stresses Alocasia generally

 Spider mites thrive in the same warm, dry conditions that cause Alocasia's characteristic brown edges and general decline.
 This overlap means a plant already struggling with inadequate humidity is simultaneously at elevated risk for mite infestation, and the two problems can compound each other — mite damage further stresses an already weakened plant, while a weakened plant offers less resistance to mite establishment.
+A heated room in winter, with humidity often dropping into the 20-30% range, is close to ideal breeding weather for spider mites and close to the worst possible air for Alocasia at the same time.

 Introduction from a nearby infested plant